Documentation Index

 Testing conversational workflows

-- Chat Session ID — A test session identifier (used for memory)
+- Chat Session ID — A valid UUID that identifies the test conversation session (e.g.,

 Setting up a conversational workflow